spacemeshos/docs/docs/experimental/node-split.md

 ## Running the Node Split

 There are two distinct configuration/setup methods possible:
-1. Using locally running node and smesher service
+1. Using locally running node and smeshing service
-2. Using remote running node and local smesher service
+2. Using remote running node and local smeshing service

 For the easiness we're hosting a example configs for node and smeshing service: